fragcolor-xyz/shards/docs/docs/contribute/docs/write-documentation.md

 ## Pages and Levels

-The root directory for our site is located at `/docs/docs`, with `index.md` being the file for our homepage.
+The root directory for our site is located at `/docs/docs`, with `index.md` as the file for our homepage.
 Subsequent directories are placed within folders.

 ![A level in the doc's hierarchy.](assets/docs-hierarchy.png)